corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 This document:

-* Explains what a CorDapp is and what it does
+* Explains what a CorDapp is and what it does.
-* Defines CorDapp components and their functions
+* Defines CorDapp components and their functions.
-* Gives an example of a CorDapp, so you can see how the components work together
+* Gives an example of a CorDapp, so you can see how the components work together.

 # What is a CorDapp?